LispCookbook/cl-cookbook/performance.md

   0 bytes consed
 ~~~

-By using `TIME` macro it is fairly easy to find out which part of your program
+By using `time` macro it is fairly easy to find out which part of your program
 takes too much time.

+Please note that the timing information provided here is not guaranteed to be
+reliable enough for marketing comparisons.
+It should only be used for tuning
+purpose, as demonstrated in this chapter.

 ### Checking Assembly Code

-The function [`disassemble`][disassemble] takes a function and returns the
+The function [`disassemble`][disassemble] takes a function and prints the
-machine code of it.
+compiled code of it to `*standard-output*`.
 For example:

 ~~~lisp
 * (defun plus (a b)